 Just because your grab-and-go binder is handy for you to grab in an emergency, doesn't mean it has to be in plain site.

 Another option is to keep your grab-and-go binder in a safe deposit box at your bank.
 Many banks will give you a discounted rate if you have an account with them.
+However, there are disadvantages to keeping your important papers in a safe deposit box too.

-Do make sure you tell a trusted person where you keep your emergency notebook and what it looks like.
+Be sure you tell a trusted person where you keep your emergency notebook and what it looks like.

 If we ever need to evacuate quickly, we can grab our emergency binder and head out the door in just a few minutes.
 Putting this all together was time well spent.